-wet and warm things they germinate and grow.
+The fungal spores are generally present in the air.
+When they land on wet and warm things they germinate and grow.
 Now, can you figure out how we can protect our things from getting spoiled?

-Some organisms live together and share both shelter and nutrients.
-This relationship is called symbiosis.
-For example, certain fungi live inside the roots of plants.
-The plants provide nutrients to the fungus and, in return, the fungus provides water and certain nutrients.
+Some organisms live together and share shelter and nutrients.
+This is called symbiotic relationship.
+For example, certain fungi live in the roots of trees.
+The tree provides nutrients to the fungus and, in return, receives help from it to take up water and nutrients from the soil.
+This association is very important for the tree.

 In organisms called lichens, a chlorophyll-containing partner, which is an alga, and a fungus live together.
-The fungus provides shelter, water and minerals to the alga and, in return, the alga prepares and provides food to the fungus.
+The fungus provides shelter, water and minerals to the alga and, in return, the alga provides food which it prepares by photosynthesis.